dividedmind/statistics-done-wrong/freedom.rst

 3. Which cases do I exclude?
 If I'm testing diet plans, maybe I want to exclude test subjects who came down with uncontrollable diarrhea during the trial, since their results will be abnormal.
+Or perhaps diarrhea is a side effect of the diet and I must include it.

 4. What do I do with outliers?
 There will always be some results which are out of the ordinary, for reasons known or unknown, and I may want to exclude them